 December 1975 in Qatar was relatively cool and as I descended from the airplane the warm smell of aviation fuel mingled with the balmy air and wafted with me during the short walk across the tarmac to the arrival gate.
-Nothing much had changed, some of the faces of the airport staff seemed younger, my passport almost filled with Qatar entry and exit visas earned little attention, my one suitcase was late in arriving on the baggage rack, but Hassan who had been waiting near the arrivals exit door supported by male members of his family became impatient and pushed past the policemen at the door.
+Nothing much had changed on my return to Qatar, some of the faces of the airport staff seemed younger, my passport almost filled with Qatar entry and exit visas earned little attention, my one suitcase was late in arriving on the baggage rack, but Hassan who had been waiting near the arrivals exit door supported by male members of his family became impatient and pushed past the policemen at the door.
 The suitcase was now on the bench ready for inspection by the young customs officer.
 Hassan rapped out a torrent of commands; the youngster made as if to rebel, took another look at H. Y. A. and scrawled his wiggly chalk mark on the case.

 “Good to see you again in Doha – welcome back – every one is waiting to say hello – we’ll talk in the car, come let’s go!” and so saying he appointed a porter to pick up the luggage, and marched off scattering travellers and their kin regardless.
 I followed through the melee being greeted by his relatives and friends waiting near the exit and off we went in a pack, pushing our way through a milling crowd of fathers and brothers, cousins and uncles, women and shrieking children who invariably make up the social scene in any Arab airport.